HOW IT WORKS

 Established precedent

 LIHTC model A long-standing federal program that attracts private investment into affordable housing by offering predictable, tradable tax credits.
-45Q structure A federal tax credit that pays only after carbon is captured and verified, demonstrating how outcomes can be monetized through the tax system.
+45Q verification A federal tax credit that pays only after carbon is captured and verified, demonstrating how outcomes can be monetized through the tax system.
+NMTC intermediary A federal tax credit that channels private capital into low-income communities through certified intermediaries that aggregate projects and standardize credit instruments for investors.
 Transferable credits Tax credits that can be sold to other taxpayers, allowing projects without tax liability to access private capital upfront.
 Fraud-only recapture Credits are not clawed back for performance variability — only in cases of fraud or misrepresentation — reducing investor risk.
 MRV registry Measurement, reporting, and verification standards, combined with a public registry, ensure that treatment completion is independently verified and transparently recorded.